perforce/datapushgateway/README.md

 # DataPushGateway

 DataPushGateway is an advanced integration tool designed for managing and organizing supplementary data within Perforce server environments.
-It primarily functions by sorting and structuring data provided by external tools such as command-runner or report_instance_data.sh, which are integral to the p4prometheus suite.
+It primarily functions by sorting and structuring data provided by external tools such as `command-runner` or `report_instance_data.sh`, which are integral to the [p4prometheus](https://github.com/perforce/p4prometheus) suite.
 This tool is key in organizing and presenting data in a coherent format, especially Markdown (MD) files, and stores them within a Perforce server, thereby aiding in tracking changes within the Helix Core server ecosystem.

 The tool streamlines the process of consolidating server activities and configurations, making it a vital component for efficient data management in Perforce server ecosystems.
 Its integration with Helix Core versioning control software significantly enhances its capability to handle version-controlled data.

 DataPushGateway is especially valuable for organizations that prioritize organized, well-documented server data, transforming raw supplementary data into structured documentation for easy access and comprehension by server administrators and auditors.